npedrazzini/parallelbibles/README.md

 `./scripts/postprocessing/splitstree.R`: this script will perform hierarchical clustering and NeighborNet analysis of the languages based on a criterion *x* (default: NULL-constructions).

-It takes as input the file *word-data.txt* (which is the same as *word.csv* minus the column "context").
+It takes as input the file *word-data.txt* described above.

 The script will:
 1. Plot a simple hierarchical cluster of the languages in a parallel-word dataset.
 It currently shows how similar languages appear to be based on NULL-construction distributions.